jozsefszalma/chatgpt_barebone/README.md

 ### set up
 env variables (e.g. in a .env file if using vscode)
 - "KEY", for your openai API key
-- optionally "PROMPT_SYSTEM" if you want to give your chatbot a default personality (e.g. helpful expert in area x)
+- "PROMPT_SYSTEM" (optionally) if you want to give your chatbot a default personality (e.g. helpful expert in area x)

 ### known issues:
 - this was built and tested in vscode, probably won't work in some other environments (e.g. Databricks Jupyter does not handle ipywidgets properly)